MostafaSensei106/FP-Growth/README.md

 ## About

-Welcome to **fpgrowth_dart** — a robust and efficient Dart library for implementing the FP-Growth algorithm.
+Welcome to **FP-Growth** — a robust and efficient Dart library for implementing the FP-Growth algorithm.
 This library is designed to help you discover frequent itemsets and generate association rules from transactional datasets.
 It's an essential tool for tasks like market basket analysis, user behavior prediction, and understanding relationships within large data collections.
-Built with performance and ease of use in mind, `fpgrowth_dart` provides a comprehensive solution for pattern mining in Dart and Flutter applications.
+Built with performance and ease of use in mind, `FP-Growth` provides a comprehensive solution for pattern mining in Dart and Flutter applications.

 ---